jasonrichdarmawan/ProtocolExample/README.md

 2. Do not use `View.navigationDestination(for:destination)`.

    When you navigate, the ViewModel will call init twice and call deinit once.

+3. Careful in designing user experience.

+   - It is normal to swipe from left to right to go back to the previous page, isn't it?

+      The method ignore `UINavigationController.interactivePopGestureRecognizer.delegate = nil`.

+      Therefore, user unable to swipe to go back to the previous page.

+      Important: only `View.navigationDestination(isPresented:destination)` that init and deinit ViewModel once.

+   - It is normal to pop to root, isn't it?

+      We can change the `isPresented` value of a parent view.
+However, the ViewModel will not deinit.

+   Therefore, either use UIKit Navigation or sacrifice user experience.

 ## UIKit sheanigans